Our School Fleet

-For ASA 101 (Beginning Sailing) we use either a Pearson 303 or a Lippincott 30, both of which are solid boats with wheel steering, inboard engine, and good instrumentation including wind direction.
+For ASA 101 (Beginning Sailing) we use either a Pearson 303, Pearson 28, or a Lippincott 30, all of which are solid boats with wheel steering, inboard engine, and good instrumentation including wind direction.
 We want you to start on a small cruising boat to lessen the learning curve to get you cruising faster.

 For ASA 103 (Beginning Cruising) we use the same boats as 101 so there is no momentum lost in transitioning to another boat.
 These boats are excellent for teaching docking, and docking makes up a big piece of the cruising course curriculum; as well as anchoring, navigating, and more sailing.
 Any school that teaches 103 using an outboard powered boat is doing you a disservice.

 For ASA 104 (Intermediate Cruising) we move up to a larger and more challenging boat.
-Here, we use a 35’ – 40’ cruising boat for the course.
-We have a variety of boats we use including an Island Packet, Hunter, Cape Dory, and others.
+Here, we use a 33’ – 42’ cruising boat for the course.
+We use a 33′ Ericson or our 42′ Bavaria.

-For students that decide to take our ASA 106 (Advanced Cruising) we want to expose them to a significantly larger boat, and our Hunter 43 is our workhorse for that course.
+For students that decide to take our ASA 106 (Advanced Cruising) we want to expose them to a significantly larger boat, and our Bavaria 42 is our workhorse for that course.
 As we spend a fair amount of time onboard and go to challenging waters, we want a boat that can take almost anything and has some room to move around